PC_2023_E_08 - Public Consultation on the ACER electricity cross-border capacity report

 Why is reaching the minimum 70% target important?

 - Delivering on the agreed minimum 70% target of interconnection capacity is crucial to achieving the ambitious political objectives set for renewable generation.

 - Mitigate price volatility; and

 - Building new lines is difficult and environmentally challenging: The 70% target allows for a more efficient use of existing lines.

 - The 70% target will become increasingly difficult and costly to reach.
 Progress towards the 70% target is unlikely to happen without tough trade-offs.

 Why we are consulting

-This consultation is addressed to all interested stakeholders, including market participants, regulatory authorities, nominated electricity market operators, Member State governments, academics, and grid system operators.
+This consultation was addressed to all interested stakeholders, including market participants, regulatory authorities, nominated electricity market operators, Member State governments, academics, and grid system operators.

-Based on its findings and stakeholders’ input, ACER will issue a formal opinion with recommendations to the European Commission and European Parliament by November 2023.
+Based on its findings and stakeholders’ input, ACER will issue a formal opinion with recommendations to the European Commission and European Parliament by Q1 2024.